KozyrevAndrey/Django_Site/README.md

 # Django_Site
-Simple, but good one page site
+Simple, but good one page siteU+1F60A

 Example: